Voigtländer Kontur Viewfinder

 Below are the resulting scans, framed with all of the five viewing configurations:

-Resting the right eye on Kontur finder with right-eye dominance doesn’t seem to produce very accurate framing.
+Resting the right eye on the Kontur finder with right-eye dominance doesn’t seem to produce very accurate framing.
 There’s a chunk of the scene cut off on the right, though vertical alignment seems OK.

 RL) Aligning the scene at 1m with the right eye on Kontur finder and left-eye dominance.

-Resting the right eye on Kontur finder with left-eye dominance looks slightly worse than RR.
+Resting the right eye on the Kontur finder with left-eye dominance looks slightly worse than RR.
 While the vertical alignment is still good, there’s an extra sliver of the scene on the right that is missing.

 A large chunk of the scene to the left is now missing instead of being cut off on the right.
 What’s worse, my right eye’s view is obstructed with my right index finger that rests on the camera’s shutter button.